 Toygers are considered to be a generally healthy breed.
 However, since they are a fairly new and rare type of cat, we are still in the process of learning about their health on a breed-specific basis.

 We do know that Toygers may have a higher risk of heart murmurs and hypertrophic cardiomyopathy than the general feline population, as reported by VetStreet.
+Finding the right breeder that is aware of these issues, one who will not breed their cats suffering from these conditions, is imperative for this breed's integrity and perseverance.

 Just like Bengal cats, Toygers often look larger than their weight suggests.
 According to Catster, adult females typically weigh between seven and 10 lbs. and adult males average between 10 and 15 lbs.